figdice/figdice/examples/example1-getstarted/README.md

   - get started with the library
   - load a template by its outer container file (This is not the recommended FigDice way!)
-  - push some data into the template (Simple: this, too, is done better in the next examples)
+  - direct push some data into the template (your compatibility mode with other classic engines, but this is not yet the FigDice recommended way.
+See example 4 - Feeds)
   - control the textual content of tags
   - inline dynamic data into HTML attributes
   - embed unparsed content